640 Vital Statistics. 42 Condition Alerts found.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Las Vegas City Center neighborhood is English, spoken by 69.1% of households.
-Other important languages spoken here include Spanish, Tagalog (the first language of the Philippine region) and Italian.
+The most common language spoken in the Las Vegas City Center neighborhood is English, spoken by 69.4% of households.
+Other important languages spoken here include Spanish and Tagalog (the first language of the Philippine region).

-In the City Center neighborhood in Las Vegas, NV, residents most commonly identify their ethnicity or ancestry as Mexican (19.1%).
-There are also a number of people of German ancestry (10.2%), and residents who report Irish roots (7.6%), and some of the residents are also of Native American ancestry (6.4%), along with some Asian ancestry residents (4.0%), among others.
-In addition, 14.8% of the residents of this neighborhood were born in another country.
+In the City Center neighborhood in Las Vegas, NV, residents most commonly identify their ethnicity or ancestry as Mexican (20.0%).
+There are also a number of people of German ancestry (11.1%), and residents who report Irish roots (8.0%), and some of the residents are also of Sub-Saharan African ancestry (4.7%), along with some African ancestry residents (4.7%), among others.
+In addition, 15.4% of the residents of this neighborhood were born in another country.

 Analytics built by: Location, Inc.